-- Translator
+- Translator/Interpretor

 - Twirler Club Sponsor

 - Tutoring

 - Usher

 - Web Site Coordinator/ Maintenance

 - World Languages Sponsor

 - Writers Club Sponsor

 - Yearbook Business Advisor

 - Yearbook Editor

-\ Reportable as creditable earnings provided that the member is responsible for supervising students while performing these duties.
+- Reportable as creditable earnings provided that the member is responsible for supervising students while performing these duties.

+- Based on guidance from the Illinois State Board of Education, the duties may or may not require teacher licensure depending on the duties involved.